input-output-hk/marlowe-cardano/doc/reference/glossary.rst

     PAB client
-      A program which interacts with a contract application instance via the PAB’s client API.
+      A program which interacts with a contract application instance via the PAB's client API.
 Examples of PAB clients include:

       1. Wallet frontends such as Daedalus.